MikuSnow/BetonQuest./Compatibility.md

 Spawn specified amount of MythicMobs at given location.
 The first argument is a location defined like `100;200;300;world`.
 Second is MythicMobs internal name (the one defined in MythicMobs' configuration) followed by a colon and a level.
 Third one is amount and it's required!

 **Example**: `mspawnmob 100;200;300;world SkeletalKnight:1 5`

+## Skript

+BetonQuest can also hook into Skript.
+Firstly, to avoid any confusion, I will refere to everything here by name of the plugin (Skript event is something else than BetonQuest event).
+Having Skript on your server will enable using BetonQuest events and conditions in scripts, and also trigger them by BetonQuest event.

+### Skript event triggered by BetonQuest `skript` event

+This entry will describe two things: Skript event and BetonQuest event.

+1. **Skript event** - `on [betonquest] event "id"` - this is the line you use in your scripts to trigger the code. `betonquest` part is optional, and `id` is just some string, which must be equal to the one you specified in BetonQuest event.
+2. **BetonQuest event** - `skript` - this event will trigger the above Skript event in your scripts.
+The instruction string accepts only one argument, id of the event.
+It have to be the same as the one defined in Skript event for it to be triggered.

+**Example**: _in your script:_ `on betonquest event "concrete":` _in events.yml:_ `fire_concrete_script: skript concrete`

+### Skript condition

+You can check BetonQuest conditions in your scripts by using the syntax `player meets [betonquest] condition "id"`. `betonquest` is optional, and `id` is the name of the condition, as defined in _conditions.yml_.

+**Example**: _in your script:_ `player meets condition "has_ore"` _in conditions.yml:_ `has_ore: item iron_ore:5`

+### Skript event

+You can also fire BetonQuest events with scripts.
+The syntax for Skript effect is `fire [betonquest] event "id" for player`.
+Everything else works just like in condition above.

+**Example**: _in your script:_ `fire event "give_emeralds" for player` _in events.yml:_ `give_emeralds: give emerald:5`